mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 # Daily zadanka
 [Spis treści](#spis-tre%C5%9Bci)

+- Create a user called tom.
+Create a directory named /private.
+Use an acl to only allow access (rwx) to tom to the private directory.
+    - Allowed time: 5 minutes.

 - Create an EXT4 file system mounted under /vol based on a logical volume of 100MB.
 Reduce the size to 60MB.
     - Allowed time: 10 minutes.

 - Find all files bigger than 100MB and write their names into the /root/results.txt file.
     - Allowed time: 8 minutes.